binarydev/actor-booking-scraper/README.md

 * Booking.com sometimes returns some suggested hotels that are outside of the expected city/region as a recommendation.
   The ator will return all of them in the crawling results so you may recognize more results than your search.

+## Epilogue
+Thank you for trying my actor.
+I will be very glad for a feedback that you can send to my email `dtrungtin@gmail.com`.
+If you find any bug, please create an issue on the [Github page](https://github.com/dtrungtin/actor-booking-scraper).